Atchison Township, Nodaway County, Missouri

 Township in Nodaway County, Missouri, U.S.

 Atchison Township is a township in Nodaway County, Missouri, United States.
 At the 2020 census, its population was 386.
 The town of Clearmont lies in its southwest.

+History

 Atchison Township was established in April 1845, and named after David Rice Atchison, a United States Senator from Missouri.

+Geography

 Sink Creek sources from the center of this township and flows westerly, passes north of Clearmont, and deposits in the Nodaway River.

+Settlements

+Alonzo City was a settlement platted in 1857 by Alonzo Thompson in the northern portion of this township that existed in the 1860s, northeast of Clearmont near the Iowa border.

+Transportation

+The following highways travel through the township: